Interceptors

 Interceptor Return Values

-an internal server error.
+will cause an internal server error.

 An :enter or :leave function may return a context map directly.
 In this case, processing continues with the next interceptor.